 “This study aimed to assess the potential of genetic data to predict hair greying in a population of nearly 1000 individuals from Poland.
-Most of the prediction information was brought by age alone.
-Genetic variants explained < 10% of hair greying variation and the impact of particular SNPs on prediction accuracy was found to be small.
+Most prediction information was brought by age alone.
+Genetic variants explained < 10% of hair greying variation, and the impact of particular SNPs on prediction accuracy was found to be small.

-Hair greying was recorded in 14.3% of individuals aged 18–30 and the prevalence of grey hair was noted to be significantly higher in young males when comparing to young females (17.8 and 9.2%, respectively).
-The incidence of grey hair increased to 29.5% in the group of people aged 18–40 years and was 84.2% when people aged ≥40 years were considered.
+Hair greying was recorded in 14.3% of individuals aged 18–30, and prevalence of grey hair was noted to be significantly higher in young males when comparing to young females (17.8 and 9.2%, respectively).
+Incidence of grey hair increased to 29.5% in the group of people aged 18–40 years, and was 84.2% when people aged ≥40 years were considered.

 Because pleiotropy is so common, it would be impossible to predict natural phenotypes avoiding genes involved in determination of pathological phenotypes.
-The penetrance of individual SNP variants is usually low and they altogether can only explain a small fraction of the predisposition to the disease.
+The penetrance of individual SNP variants is usually low, and they altogether can only explain a small fraction of predisposition to disease.

 Prediction of hair greying status solely based on genetic information is currently impossible.”

 A 2020 review had a pertinent evaluation scheme:

 “Geroprotectors are pharmacological agents that decrease the rate of aging and extend lifespan.
 We proposed a set of primary and secondary selection criteria for potential geroprotectors.
 Primary criteria:

 - Life extension in experiments with wild type animal models.
 The geroprotector should prolong life of the model beyond the intact maximum lifespan, protecting it from one or more mechanisms of aging.